Jai0212/Meetup-Mate/README.md

 has joined by clicking on the respective button

 Add your own meetup by clicking on your profile icon.

+Click on the message icon to open chats.
+You are automatically added to a group once you join a meetup.

 Customize your profile and view all your meeetups and the meetups you have joined by opening your profile.